-Our next game seems to be a title which just didn’t work for Imageworks.
-DDT: Dynamic Debugger was a game planned for release on both the C64 and Amiga, and the game was never to appear on either machine.
+Our next game seems to be a title which just didn’t work out for Imageworks.
+DDT: Dynamic Debugger was a game planned for release on both C64 and Amiga, and the game was never to appear on either machine.

 A news snippet from CU magazine mentioned the following about the game…

 “You are an apprentice dynamic debugger on the ‘toon’ style world of Shogglewoggle and to qualify as a Licensed Debugger, you must eradicate as many insects and furry small animals as possible.
 There are dozens of levels in this crazed game, so it must be very difficult indeed to get your license.
-Imageworks’ game will be out on the Amiga and 64 this month, but the Amiga version will feature HAM colouring, which means your monitor will be resplendnet in the technicolour dazzle of up to 4000 colours.”
+Imageworks’ game will be out on the Amiga and 64 this month, but the Amiga version will feature HAM colouring, which means your monitor will be resplendent in the technicolour dazzle of up to 4000 colours.”

 “DDT combines zany humour, the most colourful graphics ever to appear in a computer program and plenty of arcade action.